lsst-dm/dmtn-030/_processing-topic.rst

 Processing topic type
 =====================

-Processing topics are a practical platform that discuss how to calibrate and measure astronomy datasets with the LSST Science Pipelines.
+Processing topics are a practical platform that discuss how to calibrate, process, and measure astronomy datasets with the LSST Science Pipelines.
 As discussed in :ref:`homepage-design`, processing is organized around *contexts*, such as single frames, coaddition, or difference imaging.
 Each processing context has a main page that conforms to the processing topic type.

-As processing topic consists of the following components:
+Processing topics consist of the following components:

 - :ref:`Title <processing-title>`.
 - :ref:`Context <processing-context>`.